Chest Pain Center

 UF Health Leesburg Hospital is recognized by the American College of Cardiology as an Accredited Chest Pain Center with PCI and Resuscitation.

-In 2017, our hospital earned full accreditation by the American College of Cardiology as a Chest Pain Center with Primary PCI and Resuscitation.
+In 2020, our hospital once again earned full accreditation by the American College of Cardiology as a Chest Pain Center with Primary PCI and Resuscitation.
 For you, this means we are better equipped, trained and staffed to care for you in case of a heart attack.

 According to the Centers for Disease Control and Prevention, more than 730,000 Americans suffer a heart attack each year.
 Accredited Chest Pain Centers have met or exceeded stringent criteria and completed a comprehensive onsite review by accreditation specialists.
 Accreditation affirms a higher level of expertise in the care of patients with symptoms of a heart attack.
 Our team of professionals has proven expertise in advanced cardiac care.